Black Box Due Diligence: How & When To Disclose Secrets During M&A

 What do you disclose to a buyer?
 How much of your company information do you give away to a potential acquirer?
 And at what stage do you divulge such information?

-Tim Miles, a corporate advisor to mid-market businesses and Bob Mohan, a CFO with extensive experience in M&A at global technology firms and start-ups, give us their views.
+Tim Miles, a corporate advisor to mid-market businesses and Bob Mohan, a CFO with extensive experience in M&A at global technology firms and start-ups, give us their views on ‘black box due diligence’.

 Miles advises clients to disclose everything in terms of due diligence in order to avoid warranty claims at a later stage that could allege misconduct in the process.
 But adds that it’s the timing of the disclosures that needs to be managed.